How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 Maintain a Clean Record Going Forward

 The best way to minimize long-term rate impact is avoiding additional incidents.
 Even minor violations during the period when an accident is on your record can compound increases significantly.
-Focus on defensive driving and follow traffic laws strictly.
-Drivers with a bad driving record face compounding surcharges that can push premiums 54% higher or more — another reason a single clean year matters.
+Drivers with a bad driving record face compounding surcharges that can push premiums dramatically higher — another reason a single clean year matters.

 Complete a defensive driving course, which may reduce your premium by 5–15% and demonstrate commitment to safe driving to your insurer.
 Many states require insurers to offer discounts for certified course completion.